Parameterizing Path Partitions: 1 -hardness for DAGSPP and DAGIPP

-Due to the natural ordering of the wires within a gadget, we can also speak of the first vertex on the top level of a gadget or that last vertex on the bottom level of a gadget.
-On both levels, the vertices are connected following their natural wire ordering.
-More technically speaking, this means that within gadget~$G_{i,u}$, with $u\in V$, there is an arc from the first vertex of the upper level to the second vertex of the upper level, from the second vertex of the upper level to the third vertex of the upper level etc., up to an arc from the penultimate vertex of the upper level to the last vertex of the upper level.
-Moreover, there is an arc from the last vertex of the upper level of $G_{i,u-1}$ to the first vertex of the upper level of $G_{i,u}$ and from the last vertex of the upper level of $G_{i,u}$ to the first vertex of the upper level of $G_{i,u+1}$.
-Analogously, the vertices of the lower level of the gadgets are connected.
-These notions are illustrated in \autoref{fig:I-SPP-W-gadget}.
-In the figure, we omit the superscripts $(a_r, b_r) = (a_r^{i,u} , b_r^{i,u} )$, where $r \in [k - {i}]$.
+Moreover, there is an arc from the last vertex of the upper level of $G^{i,u-1}$ to the first vertex of the upper level of $G^{i,u}$ and from the last vertex of the upper level of $G^{i,u}$ to the first vertex of the upper level of $G^{i,u+1}$, etc. Analogously, the vertices of the lower level of the gadgets are connected.
+For a formal treatment, we refer to the definition of $E_{\text{consec}}^{i}$.
+These notions are illustrated in \autoref{fig:I-SPP-W-gadget} and \autoref{fig:I-SPP-verifier-a}.
+In the figures, for readability we omit the superscripts and simply write $(a_l, b_l) = (a_l^{i,u} , b_l^{i,u} )$ where $l \in [k]$.
+Also, notice that the mentioned vertex names $a_1$, $b_1$, $a_k$ and $b_k$ are rather meant in a symbolic fashion.
+Clearly, by our construction, the first vertex of the top level of $G_{1,u}$ would be $a_2^{1,u}$, to explicitly mention one exceptional case.

-A \textbf{selector} is a path that starts at $s_i$, enters its row at the top level, and exits it at the bottom level, ending at $t_i$ and skipping exactly one gadget~$G_{i,u}$, with $i \in [k]$ and $u \in V$.
-In order to implement this, we add the arcs $(s'_i, a_1^{i,0})$ and $(b_2^{i,n+1}, t'_i)$ for row~$i$, as well as \emph{skipping arcs} that allow to skip a gadget $G_{i,u}$ for $u\in V$.
-These connect the top level of the last wire of $G_{i,u-1}$ to the bottom level of the first wire of $G_{i,u+1}$.
+A \textbf{selector} is a path that starts at $s_i$, enters its row at the top level, and exits it at the bottom level, ending at $t_i$ and skipping exactly one gadget~$G^{i,u}$, with $i \in [k]$ and $u \in V$.
+In order to implement this, we add the arcs $(s'_i, a_1^{i,0})$ and $(b_2^{i,n+1}, t'_i)$ for row~$i$, see the definition of $E_{\text{stcon}}^{i}$, as well as \emph{skipping arcs} that allow to skip a gadget $G^{i,u}$ for $u\in V$.
+Such an arc connects the last vertex of the top level of $G^{i,u-1}$ to the first vertex of the bottom level of $G^{i,u+1}$, see \autoref{fig:I-SPP-verifier-a} for an illustration and the definition of $ E_{\text{skip}}^{i}$ for a formal treatment.